sl1453/sl1453.github.io/about.md

 - [Check out some of my top articles](/blog) on The Science of Acquiring Mental Wellness, The Science in Vaccines, and The Science in Perfumery.

 ### ❤️ Hobbies
 - When I’m not in the lab, I unwind with **art therapy**.
-(Who still doesn't know that Ph.D. students don’t get much vacation time?)
+(We all know Ph.D. students don’t get much vacation time, righ?)
 - [Explore some of my hobby paintings and opera performance pictures here](/art).

 ---